benthuffine/brazier/docs/mvp_demo_checklist.md

 - Profile fields for identity, work, finances, mobility, languages, and eligibility signals.
 - Live visa matching based on the current profile.
 - Dashboard cards showing eligible visas, close-fit visas, and match strength.
+- Dedicated `Discover` screen for browsing the full visa catalog.
 - Country discovery section showing destinations connected to the user’s current matches.
 - Ability to save one visa pathway on the free tier.
+- Dedicated `Pathways` screen for tracking saved routes separately from browsing.
 - Notifications feed with unread count, mark-read, and dismiss actions.
 - Clear premium gates inside the free experience so the upgrade boundaries are visible.